The Difference Between the New York CityPASS and the New York Pass

 Which discount pass is the best option?

-As for price, considering time and the option of visiting 6 attractions in 2 days, the New York CityPASS is cheaper.
+As for price, considering the time and the option of visiting 6 attractions in 2 days, the New York CityPASS is cheaper.
 However, these two New York discount passes shouldn’t be compared too much as they each offer something very different.

 |New York CityPASS||New York Pass|